 Monday is also a great day for your team to share with you their weekly to do list.
 Get your team to send you their ‘to do’ list (by text or email is fine) so you can track their progress later in the week.
 Each team member should also be writing a daily to do list every evening, for the following day.

 2) L.I.O.N.
 Meeting – 30 to 60 minutes

-Mid week, get together for a Lion meeting with the following issues to cover:
+Mid week, get together for a LION meeting, with the following agenda to cover:

 - Last Week – what did you achieve last week?

-- Issues – what issues did you face & how did you solve them?
+- Issues – what issues did you face and how did you solve them?